-21.21.
+26.22.
 Student Accessibility and Inclusive Learning Services (SAILS)

 Student Accessibility and Inclusive Learning Services (SAILS) provides services to qualified students with disabilities on all ASU campuses.
-Eligibility is based on qualifying disability documentation and assessment of individual need.
-Every effort is made to provide reasonable accommodations for qualified students with disabilities.
+Eligibility is based on qualifying disability documentation and assessment of individual needs.
+Every effort is made to provide reasonable accommodation for qualified students with disabilities.
 Qualified students who wish to request an accommodation for a disability should contact SAILS.

-21.22.
+26.23.
 Counseling Services